xxsc0529/genai-toolbox/docs/en/resources/authServices/_index.md

 ---
-title: "AuthSources"
+title: "AuthServices"
 type: docs
 weight: 1
 description: >
-  AuthSources represent services that handle authentication and authorization.
+  AuthServices represent services that handle authentication and authorization.
 ---

-AuthSources represent services that handle authentication and authorization.
+AuthServices represent services that handle authentication and authorization.
 It can primarily be used by [Tools](../tools) in two different ways:

 - [**Authorized Invocation**][auth-invoke] is when a tool